The Workplace Pension: 4 Important Things You Don’t Get Told

-So you have seen the advert on TV with the big fluffy purple monster?
-Talking about how employers have to follow new pension regulations and the new workplace pension scheme?
-If you have that is great but yet there are some employers who don’t know that they have employees.
-I know that sounds strange but I will explain.
+Have you seen the workplace pension advert on TV?
+The one with the big fluffy purple monster talking about how employers have to follow new pension regulations and the new workplace pension scheme?
+Well, there are still some employers who don’t even know that they employ employees.
+I know that sounds strange but let me explain.

 The Pensions Regulator has been great at providing guides on what do to if you are an employer.
-The only issue is getting these guides in front of the right people, which is proving to be a struggle.
+The struggle has been getting these guides in front of the right people.

-You may think it is okay I have sub-contractors working for me – they don’t count.
-No, you are right you are not obliged under the law to provide a pension but can you prove they are not an employee?
+You may be thinking “It’s okay; I only have sub-contractors working for me – they don’t count.”
+While you are right you are not obliged to provide subcontractors with a pension, can you prove they are not an employee?

-Within the guidelines that the pensions regular have set out that are statutory communications that need to go out to all staff.
-This does mean all staff and not just the ones that you think will be eligible for a workplace pension.
+The Pensions Regulator’s guidelines state there are statutory communications that need to go out to all staff.
+This means all staff and not just the ones that you think will be eligible for a workplace pension.

-Depending on which pension provider you choose there are some that send out these communications for you.
-Make sure you ask about this when choosing your supplier, you have enough to do make life easy for yourself.
+Depending on which pension provider you choose, some companies will send out these communications for you.
+Make sure you ask about this when selecting your supplier because you already you have enough to think about.

-This act requires you to issue a contract of employment to every employee and has a section on pensions.
+This act requires you to issue a contract of employment to every employee.
+The act also contains a section on pensions.
 Does your contract follow the new Pensions Act 2008?

 Employers who offered pensions did so after a qualification period for which was usually in line with a probationary period.
-A probationary period is usually between 3 and 6 months.
-A workplace pension allows an employer to defer enrollment of an employee into the scheme for a maximum of 3 months.
-But an employee can overrule this decision so the scheme needs to be set up.
+A probationary period is generally between three and six months.
+A workplace pension allows an employer to defer enrollment of an employee into the scheme for a maximum of three months, but an employee can overrule this decision, so the scheme needs to be set up.

-You do not have to issue a new contract if yours has been reviewed recently an amendment to contract is suffice.
-You need to ensure you have done one of the other.
-If you haven’t had had your contract reviewed recently it might be the time review and update.
+You do not have to issue a new contract if yours has been reviewed recently; an amendment to contract will suffice.
+Yet you need to ensure you have done one or the other.
+If you haven’t had had your contract reviewed recently, it might be time to review and update.

-Your policies and staff handbook usually work in line with your contract of employment are these now also out of date?
+Your policies and staff handbook usually work in line with your contract of employment, so you need to find out if these are also out of date?

 The Workplace Pension generally requires your employee’s personal data to be passed to an external provider.
 Do you have a clause in your contract of employment or policy to confirm how you will protect this data as a business?

-So quick checklist of what you need to do
+Here is a super handy quick checklist of what you need to do:

-- if you employ people check your staging date – you need at least 6 months prep time
+- If you employ people, check your staging date – you need at least six months prep time.

-- check your contract, policies and handbook and get them updated, or get some!
+- Check your contract, policies and handbook and get them updated, or create them!

-- if you have sub-contractors make sure you have a contract with them and make sure you have applied the test this will protect you with HRMC as well
+- If you use sub-contractors, make sure you have a contract with them and make sure you have applied the test.
+This will protect you with HRMC as well

-The Pensions Regulator has already started to issue fines to companies that do not comply even if a simple box has not been ticked.
-You don’t want to get caught out you have worked hard to get your business to where it is.
+The Pensions Regulator has already started to issue fines to companies that do not comply; even if a simple tick-box has not been ticked.
+You don’t want to get caught out after working so hard to get your business to where it is.

-Make sure you protect your business laws change all the time and protecting you and your employee is only part of your job.
-If you are not sure if you are up to date contact me for a free no obligation HR health check.
+Make sure you protect your business.
+Employment Laws change all the time and protecting yourself and your employee is only part of your job.
+If you are not sure if you are up to date, or need any help with workplace pensions, please contact me for a free, no-obligation HR Health Check.

 Don’t keep it a secret